Leonallr10/Team-Kit-Kat/README.md

 ### Usage Instructions:

-#### Proximity Detection:

-Stand within 15cm of the dustbin to trigger automatic open-close functionality.
+- **Proximity Detection:** Stand within 15cm of the dustbin to trigger automatic open-close functionality.
-Motion Detection:
-The motion sensor detects and alerts if anyone crosses in front of the dustbin.
+- **Motion Detection:** The motion sensor detects and alerts if anyone crosses in front of the dustbin.

-#### Quantity Measurement:

-The ultrasonic sensor measures the percentage of the dustbin's capacity filled.
+- **Quantity Measurement:** The ultrasonic sensor measures the percentage of the dustbin's capacity filled.
-Bluetooth Control:

-#### Use the Bluetooth-connected mobile application to:

-Toggle the ultrasonic sensor on/off for automatic open-close.
-Receive motion detection alerts as notifications.
+- **Bluetooth Control:** Use the Bluetooth-connected mobile application to toggle the ultrasonic sensor on/off for automatic open-close and receive motion detection alerts as notifications.

 ### Conclusion: